Vermont Sen. Leahy taken to hospital for observation

-WASHINGTON (AP) — The Senate’s longest-serving current member, 80-year-old Vermont Democrat Patrick Leahy, was taken to a hospital Tuesday evening for observation after not feeling well, a spokesman said.
+WASHINGTON (AP) — Vermont Sen. Patrick Leahy was taken to a hospital Tuesday evening after not feeling well, a spokesman said, hours after the 80-year-old Democrat began presiding over the impeachment trial of former President Donald Trump.

-Leahy was taken there for observation “out of an abundance of caution” after being examined by Congress’ attending physician, said Leahy spokesman David Carle.
+Leahy, who’d been in his Capitol office, was taken to the hospital “out of an abundance of caution” after being examined by Congress’ attending physician, Leahy spokesman David Carle said.

-Hours earlier, Leahy commenced his role of presiding over the Senate impeachment trial of former President Donald Trump by swearing in his fellow lawmakers.
+Leahy had commenced his role of overseeing Trump’s latest impeachment trial by swearing in his fellow lawmakers.
 The actual trial will begin next month.

 Leahy is presiding because he is the Senate’s president pro tempore, a largely ceremonial post.
 Chief Justice John Roberts presided over Trump’s first impeachment trial a year ago when Trump was still president.

 The Senate president pro tempore job normally goes to the longest-serving member of the Senate’s majority party.
-Leahy was first elected in 1974.
+Leahy was first elected in 1974, making him the longest-serving current senator of either party.

 Carle’s statement did not name the hospital to which Leahy was taken or provide further detail about his condition.

-Leahy will be chairman once again of the Senate Appropriations Committee this year.
+Leahy will be chairman once again this year of the Senate Appropriations Committee, a panel that controls a large chunk of the federal budget and will be in the middle of President Joe Biden’s effort to provide more spending to combat the pandemic and recharge the economy.

-He is the fifth-oldest current senator.
-Sen. Diane Feinstein, D-Calif., 87, is the oldest.
+Leahy is the fifth-oldest current senator.
+Sen. Dianne Feinstein, D-Calif., 87, is the oldest.